MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-date-time-comparison.md

 ## Conversion to UTC for DASL Queries

 Since DASL queries always perform date-time comparisons in UTC, if you use a date literal in a comparison string, you must use its UTC value for the comparison.
-You can use the **[Row.LocalTimeToUTC](../../../api/Outlook.Row.LocalTimeToUTC.md)** helper function or Outlook date-time macros to facilitate the conversion.
+Use the **[Row.LocalTimeToUTC](../../../api/Outlook.Row.LocalTimeToUTC.md)** helper function or Outlook date-time macros to facilitate the conversion.

 ## LocalTimeToUTC